To Understand, Discover, Create, and Develop New Materials That Improve Quality of Life!

-Your research project could be a topic like
+Your research project could be on a topic like

-The Master’s Degree Programme in Physical and Chemical Sciences has four tracks.
-A short description of each specialisation track is given below.
-You can find more detailed information of tracks from the specific site of each track in this portal (UTU Masters).
+The Master’s Degree Programme of Physical and Chemical Sciences has four tracks.
+A short description of this specialisation track is given below.

 The studies of Materials Physics and Materials Chemistry give you an ability to understand and to develop the properties of materials from molecules and nanoparticles via metals, magnetic and semiconducting compounds for pharmaceutical and biomaterial applications.
 After graduation, you will be familiar with the current methodologies, research equipment and modern numerical methods needed to model properties of materials used in research and technology.
 Note that there is a sister programme (Master’s Degree Programme in Biomedical Sciences) with a specialisation in medicinal chemistry.